ry05/Python-Simple/README.md

 # Python-Simple
-Simple beginner level codes in Python
+Simple beginner level codes in Python.
+All you need is a python IDLE to start rolling!